 Another consideration is using the video as part of a brand’s retargeting campaign, serving up a product video as an ad to someone who has previously shown interest, but not yet pulled the trigger.
 At this point, you might consider adding music or spritzing the edit a little bit, given its changed role in the purchase funnel.

 What can be done to keep Product Video costs down?

 Let’s be honest, video can be expensive if approached without careful planning; however, we have identified a number of steps a brand can take to keep the production costs of their product videos from ballooning out of control, without compromising quality (and risking the subsequent negative brand equity that would come with a poorly executed video).

 1. Reduce the Editing time

 Editing is probably the single most controllable cost.
-A brand that articulates (and adheres to) a clear vision and single purpose can expect a painless and relatively inexpensive post-production.
-Generally, editing is billed at an hourly rate, so in order to remain budget friendly:
+A brand that articulates (and adheres to) a clear vision and single purpose can expect painless and relatively inexpensive post-production.
+Generally, editing is billed at an hourly rate, so in order to remain budget-friendly:

 - Keep it simple

 Don’t get too carried away with the narrative of the video, just remember its purpose on the product detail page and stick to it.
 Just focusing on a couple of product-defining details with a few close-ups could be all that’s needed to make the sale.
 If you avoid elaborate angles and complex cuts, you’ll cut down on the time needed both on-set and after the shoot, which will save dollars in the end.